 Paint Calculator

 Enter your room's dimensions.
-We'll tell you the paintable area and the exact gallons to buy.
+We'll tell you the paintable area and the exact amount of paint to buy.

 Advanced options